 The leading LNG supply and bunkering expertise in the Baltic Sea region

 Elenger is a major liquefied natural gas (LNG) supplier in the Baltic Sea region.
 Our truck-to-ship (TTS) bunkering operation is the biggest in the Northern Europe.

-Late 2020 Elenger will bring a brand new LNG bunker vessel to the Gulf of Finland area to serve environmentally friendly vessels.
+In spring 2021 Elenger will bring a brand new LNG bunker vessel to the Gulf of Finland area to serve environmentally friendly vessels.